RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVCal objects now also support flexible spectral windows and will see parameter shape changes in version 3.0.

-Spectral windows are implemented on UVCal objects in a similar way to the UVData implementation, where windows are defined as sets of frequency channels with some extra parameters to track which channels are in each spectral window.
+Spectral windows are implemented on standard "gain" type UVCal objects in a similar way to the UVData implementation, where windows are defined as sets of frequency channels with some extra parameters to track which channels are in each spectral window.
 This allows for spectral windows to have arbitrary numbers of frequency channels and makes the ``channel_width`` parameter be an array of length ``Nfreqs`` rather than a scalar, but only when the UVCal object contains flexible spectral windows.
 Supporting multiple spectral windows in this way removes the need for the spectral window axis on several UVCal parameters, but the axis was left as a length 1 axis for backwards compatibility.

+Spectral windows are treated a little differently for wide-band style UVCal objects, which do not have an explicit frequency axis.
+For those objects, which include all "delay" type UVCal objects as well as wide-band gain objects, the ``freq_array`` and ``channel_width`` parameters are not required but the ``freq_range`` parameter is required.
+UVCal objects that are wide-band and use the future array shapes can support multiple spectral windows, see details below.

 In version 3.0, several parameters will change shape.
-The length 1 axis that was originally intended for the spectral windows axis will be removed from the ``gain_array``, ``delay_array``, ``flag_array``, ``quality_array``, ``input_flag_array``, ``total_quality_array`` and ``freq_array`` parameters.
-In addition, the ``channel_width`` parameter will always be an array of length ``Nfreqs`` and the ``integration_time`` parameter will be an array of length ``Ntimes``.
+For standard "gain" type UVCal objects, the length 1 axis that was originally intended for the spectral windows axis will be removed from the ``gain_array`` , ``flag_array``, ``quality_array``, ``input_flag_array``, ``total_quality_array`` and ``freq_array`` parameters and the ``channel_width`` parameter will always be an array of length ``Nfreqs``.
+For wide-band and "delay" type UVCal objects, the spectral window axis will be retained but the axis corresponding to the frequency axis will be removed from the ``gain_array`` , ``delay_array``, ``flag_array``, ``quality_array``, ``input_flag_array`` and the ``total_quality_array` and the ``freq_range`` parameter will gain a spectral window axis.
+In addition, the ``integration_time`` parameter will always be an array of length ``Ntimes``.

 In order to support an orderly conversion of code and packages that use the ``UVCal`` object to these new parameter shapes, we have created the